 Chief Financial Officer

-Mr. Payne has been Catalyst’s Chief Financial Officer since January 2015.
-Prior to Catalyst, he has been a consulting chief financial officer with CFP Advisory since November 2011.
-From September 2008 to November 2011, Mr. Payne served as chief financial officer of Pathwork Diagnostics.
+Fletcher Payne has served as Chief Financial Officer of Catalyst Bioscience since January 2015.
+He has been a consulting Chief Financial Officer of CFP Advisory since 2011, and from 2008 to 2011, Mr. Payne served as Chief Financial Officer of Pathwork Diagnostics.
 Mr. Payne has also served in senior financial positions at CytomX Therapeutics, Plexxikon Inc., Rinat Neuroscience Corporation, Dynavax Technologies Corporation, Cell Genesys, Abgenix, Sun Micro Systems, and IBM.
-Mr. Payne has over 20 years of experience helping life science companies achieve their business goals.
+Mr. Payne has over 20 years of experience helping life science companies achieve their business [and financial] goals.
 His life science experience includes successful start-ups, initial public offerings, mergers, spin-outs, financings, business collaborations and working with R&D teams whose efforts have led to four products receiving FDA clearance.

 Mr. Payne graduated with a B.S. in Finance from the Haas School of Business, University of California, Berkeley.

 Andrew Hetherington, M.B.A.